-The Choralis Foundation, founded by Artistic Director Gretchen Kuhrmann in 2000, is dedicated to nurturing a passion for choral music in the greater Washington metropolitan area through offering excellence in choral performance and providing educational outreach.
+The Choralis Foundation, founded by Artistic Director Gretchen Kuhrmann in 2000, is dedicated to nurturing a passion for choral music in the greater Washington metropolitan area by offering excellence in choral performance and educational outreach.
 Choralis provides opportunities for area singers to participate in, and audiences to enjoy, professional-level concerts and musical experiences.
-The ensemble is already one of the fastest-growing choral groups in the greater Washington, DC area and has quickly built a loyal following with its high-quality sound and style.
+The organization has established itself as a leader in the greater Washington, DC choral community, both through the quality of its sound and programming and through its creation and sponsorship of the Greater DC Area Choral Excellence (Ovation) Awards.

-The Choralis Foundation is comprised of five auditioned choirs:
+The Choralis Foundation is comprised of five auditioned choirs and a choral training program:

-Choralis - a 100-person mixed-voice chorus with a paid professional core.
-Lauded by The Washington Post as “fully professional in the power of its singing...the variety of its emotional flavors,” the ensemble has performed such choral masterworks as the Brahms Requiem, Orff’s Carmina Burana, Stravinsky’s Symphony of Psalms, Walton’s Belshazzar’s Feast, Haydn’s Creation, Verdi’s Requiem, and Mendelssohn’s Elijah.
-In 2004, Choralis performed the Washington-area premiere of John Rutter’s Mass of the Children.
+Choralis is a 100-person mixed-voice chorus with a paid professional core.
+Lauded by The Washington Post as “fully professional in the power of its singing...the variety of its emotional flavors,” the ensemble has performed such choral masterworks as the Brahms Requiem, Orff’s Carmina Burana, Stravinsky’s Symphony of Psalms, Walton’s Belshazzar’s Feast, Haydn’s Creation, Verdi’s Requiem, and Mendelssohn’s Elijah, as well as Beethoven’s Ninth Symphony.
+Choralis performed the Washington-area premiere of John Rutter’s Mass of the Children and the world premiere of Shadow Tides by Gary Davison, commissioned by Choralis for a 9/11 Tenth Anniversary concert.
 Choralis is open to adult and talented high school singers.
+Audition for Choralis!

-Ēchos (ee-kos) - a select vocal ensemble drawn from the ranks of Choralis for educational outreach and special appearances.
+Ēchos (ee-kos) is a select vocal ensemble drawn from the ranks of Choralis for concerts, educational outreach, and special appearances.
 The singers are well-versed in all choral repertoire and styles, performing everything from Renaissance motets to Bernstein in a single season.
 Their exceptional musicality and artistry have afforded them recognition in the Washington metropolitan area as one of the leading amateur vocal chamber ensembles.
+In 2010, Ēchos performed the Washington-area premiere of Bob Chilcott’s Requiem (also the world premiere of the small ensemble version), and their sound was described by The Washington Post as “... full-bodied and thrilling.”

 Board of Directors